revk/ESP32-BLE-Env/README.md

 ## Multiple devices

 The system is designed to allow one or more devices to listen for BLE temperature sensors and report to a common MQTT server.
-The devices all listen for the MQTT messages.
-The idea is that in general only one of the monitoring devices reports for each BLE sensor seen, based on whichever sees the stringest signal (`rssi`).
+The devices all listen for the MQTT messages and BLE adevrtisements.
+The idea is that in general only one of the monitoring devices reports for each BLE sensor seen, based on whichever sees the strongest signal (`rssi`).
 Obviously if a device moves or is on the edge between two monitoring devices there could be some overlap/duplication, but generally anything monitoring the reports via MQTT will not have to handle multiple duplicate reports, and hence reduce clutter.

 ## Types of devices monitored